Christmas crack: The easiest and most addictive holiday gift

 Want some crack?
 I mean, crackle?
 People who have had it love it and it takes less than an hour to make.
 I mean, really, who can say no to salt, chocolate, toffee and seasonal garnishes?
 Not I, say the wise.

 Christmas crack is the holiday gift that the Martha Stewart of my college clique used to give us wrapped in foil and red ribbon.
-It was a gift that we swore to share with housemates, but we actually just locked it in our rooms to selfishly snack on it for 24 to 48 hours.
+It was a gift that we swore to share with housemates, but we actually just locked it in our rooms to selfishly snack on it for a day or two.
 There literally is no way to prevent yourself from eating as much of it as you can.

-Read more: A last-minute guide for those hosting Christmas dinner
+Read more at Chowhound: A last-minute guide for those hosting Christmas dinner

 What is Christmas crack?